-When you discover you’re pregnant, finding the right care quickly becomes a priority.
-Whether you’re about to be a first-time mother or you’ve had kids before, it’s not unusual to wonder how (and where) you’ll find the right answers during this time in your life.
+When you discover you’re pregnant, finding the right care quickly becomes a priority for you and your growing baby.
+Whether you’re about to be a first-time mother or you’ve had kids before, this pregnancy is a whole new world and you need a steady guide.

-Most midwives in the United States are advance practice registered nurses who have earned a master’s or doctorate degree from an accredited nurse-midwifery program.
-To become a certified nurse-midwife (CNM), they must also pass the national midwifery certification board exam and hold state licensure.
+In the United States, most midwives are CNMs.
+This means that they have earned a master’s or doctorate degree from an accredited nurse-midwifery program.
+Plus, they’ve passed the national midwifery certification board exam and hold state licensure.

 A well-known saying among midwife practitioners is “low tech, high touch.”
 That’s because many midwives rely on their extensive clinical experience and the relationships they form with expectant mothers to help determine how they manage your pregnancy and childbirth.
 In many places around the world, midwives, rather than doctors, are the most frequent birth attendant.

-You’ll generally have more options for how you’d like to give birth at a hospital or attached birth center, and your choices may include having a water birth or hypnobirthing.
-Your midwife will be by your side throughout your labor and delivery, often providing emotional as well as physical support.
-They’ll also coordinate your care across a team that could include nurses, other midwives or OB-GYNs (if needed).
+When birth day arrives, your midwife will be by your side throughout your labor and delivery, often providing emotional as well as physical support.
+They’ll also coordinate your care across a team that could include nurses, other midwives or OB-GYNs, if needed.

-It’s a myth that midwives don’t have or aren’t willing to provide pain relief options.
-You’ll stay in control of your care during labor, and you can use an epidural or another anesthesia option (like nitrous oxide) if you prefer.
+When it comes to pain management, it’s a myth that midwives don’t have or aren’t willing to provide pain relief options.
+If you’re giving birth at a hospital birth center, you can stay in control of your care and still use an epidural or another anesthesia option (like nitrous oxide).
 Midwives cannot, however, perform C-sections.
 If your birth calls for this or certain other procedures, your midwife will bring in an OB-GYN doctor to assist.

-How do I know if a midwife is right for my pregnancy care?
+Is a midwife the right choice for your pregnancy care?